 Williamstown

-Today Williamstown is undergoing a resurge in development, its close proximity to Melbourne’s CBD has seen it as the prime spot for developers to breath some new life into the towns historic buildings turning the area into one of Melbourne’s up and coming fashionable suburbs.
+Today Williamstown is undergoing a resurge in development, its proximity to Melbourne’s CBD has seen it as the prime spot for developers to breathe some new life into the town’s historic buildings, turning the area into one of Melbourne’s up-and-coming fashionable suburbs.